-Bee colonies could be in danger from a pesticide known as imidacloprid, the U.S. Environmental Protection Agency (EPA) warns in a "preliminary risk assessment" released this month.
-It comes 22 years after the EPA approved imidacloprid, one of five neonicotinoid insecticides increasingly linked to the collapse of bee colonies.
+In January, the U.S. Environmental Protection Agency (EPA) warned in a "preliminary risk assessment" that bee colonies could be in danger from imidacloprid — a statement that came 22 years after the EPA approved imidacloprid, one of five neonicotinoid insecticides increasingly linked to the collapse of bee colonies.

 Imidacloprid is now widely used to kill crop pests, but it can also leave a toxic residue on plants pollinated by bees.
 The EPA offers a new threshold for that residue of 25 parts per billion (ppb), above which it says effects "are likely to be seen" in bees.

 Bees have been dying in droves across North America and Europe for about a decade, a plague known as colony collapse disorder (CCD).
 Scientists have found several possible culprits, including invasive varroa mites and loss of natural habitat, but many also point to neonicotinoids and other pesticides as a likely factor.

 U.S. beekeepers reported losing 42 percent of their colonies in 2014.
 (Photo: U.S. Department of Agriculture/flickr)

 Neonicotinoids were developed in the 1980s to mimic nicotine, a toxic alkaloid made by some plants in the nightshade family.
 They're popular partly because they have low toxicity to humans and other mammals, yet are powerful neurotoxins to a wide range of insects.
 After a patent was filed for imidacloprid in 1986, the EPA approved its use in 1994.
 Now marketed mainly by Bayer and Syngenta, it's sold in a variety of insect killers under brands like Admire, Advantage, Confidor and Provado.